fedeandresg/clustering-market-stocks/README.md

 I will analize their performance since 2020 (beggining of Covid-19).

-The purpose is to find similarities among various companies using their stock stock market prices/attributes and then group them into different clusters using the K-means algorithm.
+The purpose is to find similarities among various companies using their stock market prices/attributes and then group them into different clusters using the K-means algorithm.

-This is an unsuppervised ML problem so I will use an **`Unsuppervised Machine Learning`** technique with the help of the K-means algorithm.
+This is an unsuppervised problem so I will use an **`Unsuppervised Machine Learning`** technique with the help of the **K-means algorithm**.

 ## Context